Portrait of Catharina Hooghsaet: Painting

+catalogue, No. 39 (£798, Turner, bought in).
+E. Higginson, London, 1860 (£777, Farrer).

+In the collection of Lord Penrhyn, Penrhyn Castle.

 The painting is unusual for a portrait as it features a pet.
 Catharina is looking at her pet parrot with a satisfied look that prompted Horst Gerson to remark that her lively commune with her pet bird would make an interesting subject for a book about Rembrandt and animals.
 The biography of Catharina Hooghsaet was written in 2014 and at the time the painting was made, she was aged 50 and living estranged from her husband.

 Catharina is wearing the sober black dress of the Mennonite community but the silk sheen of her dress, pearl pin, hairpin, ring and gold cap support show off her wealth.
 The same year she commissioned the portrait she drew up her will and named several nieces and nephews and sums to the poor of both the Mennonite community and the Reformed community.
 The Rembrandt portrait was left to her brother along with 2000 guilders, and the parrot was to be left to Giertje Crommelingh.